tel/oauthenticated/README.md

   tweets to the Twitter client registered on their phone.

-  `oauthenticated` is a Haskell library implementing OAuth protocols atop the popular `http-conduit` HTTP client library.
-The goal is to provide a general framework for signing 'Network.HTTP.Conduit.Request's according to server parameters, a simple method for executing the common 3-arm OAuth token negotiation protocol, and a simplified API for accessing OAuth-protected resources.
+  `oauthenticated` is a Haskell library implementing OAuth protocols atop the popular `http-client` HTTP client library.
+The goal is to provide a general framework for signing 'Network.HTTP.Client.Request's according to server parameters, a simple method for executing the common 3-arm OAuth token negotiation protocol, and a simplified API for accessing OAuth-protected resources.